BY MONIQUE QUINTANA

 No doubt Winona Ryder as Lelaina Pierce helped take this film to cult status.
 With a mix of femme fabrics and masculine silhouettes, Lelaia is the epitome of mid-nineties grunge fashion.
 She’s like a subtle combustion of Clara Bow and Courtney Love.

 In the role the newly defunct ballerina, Beth Macintyre, Ryder is the picture of dark glamour.
 This film brought about a ballerina fashion frenzy.
 Even Jean Paul Gaultier was inspired by its' baroque aesthetic and used the film's soundtrack in his 2011 winter runway show.
 Because this movie is about the good and the dangerous, you get a delectable tension in costuming.

 Monique Quintana is the Fashion and Beauty Editor of Luna Luna and blogs at razorhousemagazine.com.
-She holds and MFA in Creative Writing Fiction from CSU Fresno and her work has appeared in Huizache, Bordersenses, The Acentos Review, and Clash Mesia, among other places.
-She teaches English at Fresno City College.
+She holds and MFA in Creative Writing Fiction from CSU Fresno and her work has appeared in Huizache, Bordersenses, The Acentos Review, and Clash Media, among other places.